mr-adult/tree-iterators-rs/doc_files/attach_ancestors.md

 - 8 -> \[0, 2, 6, 7, 8\],
 - 9 -> \[0, 2, 6, 7, 8, 9\],
 - 10 -> \[0, 2, 6, 7, 8, 9, 10\]

+### Example Usage

+One use case for this API is to filter down to only the values where all of the ancestors and the current node are even numbers.
+This can be accomplished with the following code.

 ```ignore
 Example Tree: